tinosteinort/flda-stringlist/README.md

 ## Maven

-To use `FLDA - StringList`, include the following artifacts:
+To use `flda-stringlist`, include the following artifacts:

 *TODO*: not available on Maven Central at the moment.
 ```xml
 <dependency>